umass-compsci-220/umass-compsci-220.github.io/materials/tutorials/assignments/fetching-and-web-apis.md

 ### JavaScript vs TypeScript

 When looking though the starter code you may have noticed that there are no types to be found!
 What gives?
 For this homework, we're using JavaScript.
 There are a few reasons for this.
 First, we want you all to get some experience using it.
 Second, we felt that some of the types surrounding promises and asynchronous code were hindering learning for this HW rather than supporting it.
 You might wonder: If we don't have type signatures do we have to check all inputs to see if they are the valid type?
 The answer is no. If we say that a function you need to implement takes in a string and a number you can assume that the correct argument type will be passed to the function in our test.
 Remember, we're not trying to trick you!

+### Git Installation

+For this homework you and your group will be required to use git and GitHub for managing your project.
+Git is a great tool for collaboration, version control, and much more.
+It is good to get in the habit of using it now, as it is a tool you will be using for the rest of your career.

+If you don't have git on your machine, follow the instructions [here](https://github.com/git-guides/install-git) to install it.

 ### URLs and Parameters